Jhillncat/college-planner/README.md

 # college-planner
 This code helps incoming freshman students time management skills with courses.
+Students are able to add their courses including their assingments and professor details.
+They can create customizable reminders for upcoming classes and deadlines.
+They can also track their overall progress of completed or oending assingments, enable quick access to materials implemented into the courses, and more!